AstraZeneca is no longer available in Australia

 On 17 June 2021, ATAGI issued a statement recommending an alternative to AstraZeneca for those aged under 60 years.

-Thrombosis with thrombocytopenia (TTS)
+Thrombosis with thrombocytopenia syndrome (TTS)

 TTS involves blood clotting (thrombosis) combined with low platelets (thrombocytopenia).
 Blood clots can appear in different parts of the body such as the brain or abdomen (belly).
-TTS is thought to be immune-mediated.
+TTS is thought to be immune mediated.

 Symptoms of TTS

-Symptoms of TTS include:
+Symptoms of TTS included:

 - blurred vision